 - Anti-wrinkle injections – were administered to the forehead, frown, crows feet, upper lip, and lower face to help reduce excessive contractions of muscles that lead to wrinkling.

-- Dermal fillers (Liquid Facelift) – were administered to enhance cheek volume, enhance lip volume, to enhance the chin projection and to smooth transition lines (e.g in the tear trough, jowls, nasolabial folds, brow)
+- Dermal fillers – were administered to enhance cheek volume, enhance lip volume, to enhance the chin projection and to smooth transition lines (e.g in the tear trough, jowls, nasolabial folds, brow)

-Why choose Victorian Cosmetic Institute as your provider of Total Facial Rejuvenation using Liquid Facelift and Laser?
+Why choose Victorian Cosmetic Institute as your provider of non-surgical facial rejuvenation?